 Queenstown Park Hotel is a boutique hotel with a modern romantic style in the heart of New Zealand’s adventure capital.
 Set in peaceful parkland, savour views of Queenstown’s majestic mountains.
 Enjoy easy access to the vibrant town centre where shopping, cafes and nightlife nestled on the shores of spectacular Lake Wakatipu.Driving distance and time (approximate) for this leg: 344 kms / 213 miles : 4.6 hours

 With breathtaking views across Queenstown and Lake Wakatipu, the Skyline Complex is a must-do.
-Catch the fully enclosed gondola to the summit for a remarkable panorama of the city surrounds.
+Catch the fully enclosed gondola to the summit for a remarkable panorama of the city's surroundings.
 Wander the outdoor viewing decks then enjoy a gourmet buffet meal in the Stratosphere Restaurant.

 Your accommodation: Queenstown Park Boutique Hotel